 Sector Reason for Free Allocation Free Allocation Provision Forestry Asset Value Compensation Explained earlier when describing the forestry sector.
 Fishing Asset Value Compensation The total amount of emissions units to be allocated to fishing quota owners is 700,000 NZUs.
 Each eligible person receives allowances based on a formula.
-Industrial EITE/Carbon Leakage 90% free allocation for highly emissions intensive activities (>1,600 tCO $2$ e per NZD\$1 million) and 60% free allocation for moderately emissions intensive activities (>800 tCO $2$ e per NZD\$1 million).
-Free allocations are set to decline by 1.3%/yr starting in 2013.
-Agriculture EITE/Carbon Leakage All agricultural activities facing ETS obligations are eligible for free allocation.
+32 Industrial EITE/Carbon Leakage 90% free allocation for highly emissions intensive activities (>1,600 tCO 2 e per NZD\$1 million) and 60% free allocation for moderately emissions intensive activities (>800 tCO 2 e per NZD\$1 million).
+Free allocations were initially to decline by $1.3\%/yr$ starting in 2013 but this phase out was deferred in the 2012 amendment. ^{33,34} Agriculture EITE/Carbon Leakage All agricultural activities facing ETS obligations are eligible for free allocation.
 When (and if) the agricultural sector enters the ETS, land owners are set to receive allowances covering 90% of an emissions baseline which will be established by regulation.
-Free allocations are set to decline by 1.3%/yr starting in the year after entry.
+Free allocations were initially to decline by 1.3%/yr starting in the year after entry but this phase out was deferred in the 2012 amendment 35